hillaryychan/COMP6771/notes/12_Runtime-Polymorphism.md

 ### Protected Members

 `protected` is a keyword we can use instead of `public`/`private`
-`protected` members are accessible only to the class, or any subclass of it
+`protected` members are accessible only to the class, or any subclass of it.

+We generally prefer not to use `protected` as we do not want implementations to depend too much on each other

 ## Inheritance in C++